Krista Vansant

 Krista Vansant (born March 31, 1993) is a volleyball player and coach who played collegiately for Washington.
-In 2022, she was named as the assistant coach for the University of Illinois volleyball team after spending 3 seasons as an assistant coach at Indiana.
+In 2022, she was the assistant coach for the University of Illinois volleyball team after spending 3 seasons as an assistant coach at Indiana.

 Early life

 Vansant was born in Whittier, California, east of Los Angeles, to Tricia and Robert Vansant and grew up in Redlands, California.
 She played volleyball all four years at Redlands East Valley High School where she helped lead her team to three CIF championship titles.
 She recorded 1913 kills during her four years on the high school team.
 Her high school accomplishments resulted in being awarded the Gatorade Player of the Year award in volleyball.
 She was the consensus top pick in the nation as a senior, and chose to go to the University of Washington.

 College career

 In her junior year at Washington, Vasant was named the National Player of the Year by the American Volleyball Coaches Association, as well as Pac-12 Player of the Year.
 She helped lead her team to the semifinals of the 2013 NCAA Division I women's volleyball tournament.
 In 2014 and 2015, she was the winner of the Honda Sports Award, given to the nation's top female collegiate volleyball player.